Skip to main content

 • Behavioral Health

-Feature_WI16_DrFrye_LGWhen the smell of wood smoke fills the air and night falls before dinner, rest assured that autumn has turned to winter.
-But somewhere between the backyard bonfires and sipping hot cocoa, a less pleasant phenomenon takes hold of some people — seasonal affective disorder (SAD).
+When the smell of wood smoke fills the air and night falls before dinner, rest assured that autumn has turned to winter.
+But somewhere between the backyard bonfires and sipping hot cocoa, a less pleasant phenomenon takes hold of some people: seasonal affective disorder, or SAD.

 A yearly ordeal